LWareApps/lwareapps.github.io/onestick/privacy.md

 ---
 layout: default
-title: Test title
+title: OneStick
-description: Test description
+description: Use custom stickers in WhatsApp, Telegram and Signal and share them with your friends
-icon: /icon.png
+icon: /onestick/icon.png
 ---

 ## OneStick Privacy Policy